dejan2609/oracle-fmw-ci-example-app/README.md

     </component>
 ```

-3. Due to a bug in the `gar-maven-plugin`, a processed the `pof-config.xml` file won't be included into the result `EAR` archive.
+3. Due to a bug in the `gar-maven-plugin`, the processed `pof-config.xml` file won't be included into the result `EAR` archive.
 The postprocessor has to be disabled (`<generatePof>false</generatePof>`), and every needed POJO/POF class definition should
 be manually registered into the `pof-config.xml` file: